tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - You can select a good asset allocation but not a perfect one.
 Don't overanalyze

-- It is not possible to know which asset classes will perform well at any given time, therefore it is important to retain ALL asset classes in your portfolio at all times and to rebalance these annually.
+- It is impossible to know which asset classes will perform well at any given time.
+Therefore, it is important to retain ALL asset classes in your portfolio at all times and to rebalance these annually.

 - Foreign stocks are great for US investors

 - They do not always move in correlation with the US market

-- They trade in foreign currency which is another diversifier
+- They trade in foreign currency, which is another diversifier

 - There is no known way to design a portfolio that is fully hedged against downturns while fully participating in the upswings

 - Look for mutual funds that have low expense ratios and no redemption fees

-- Prefer index mutual funds and ETF's
+- Prefer index mutual funds and ETFs

-- Stay away from high cost illiquid investments unless you really know what you are doing
+- Stay away from high-cost illiquid investments unless you know what you are doing

 - You have to stay invested during all market conditions to benefit from the gains

 # Examples of various AA based on complexity
 - Level 1 AA